kulakvt/vt-student-mailer/README.md

 - vt-student-mailer.py -s *classlist.csv* -m *email.txt*

 Sends the email in *email.txt* to everyone on *classlist.csv*.
 Assumes the input email message is plaintext.
 HTML tags will be taken literally and will not render as HTML elements.
+Names will be substituted where indicated.

 - vt-student-mailer.py -d */path/to/lists* -m *email.txt*

 Sends the email in *email.txt* to everyone on each *classlist.csv* in the specified directory.
 Assumes all files in the directory are properly formatted class list CSV documents.
+Names will be substituted where indicated.

 - vt-student-mailer.py -s *classlist.csv* -m *email.txt* --html

 Sends the email in *email.txt* to everyone on *classlist.csv*.
 Assumes the input email message is HTML and will render HTML elements like links.
+Names will be substituted where indicated.

 - vt-student-mailer.py -t